JingRonggg/DSAI-project/README.md

 - Handling insufficent data using bootstrapping methods
 - Necessary precautions taken to ensure that bootstrapped data are consistent with results based on the normal model
 - Natural Language Processing, Use of nlkt library
+- Usage of scikit library
 - Usage of Multi-Output regressor to check for non-linear relationship
 - Concepts about Stemming, Lemmatization and Tokenizing under Natural Language Processing
+- Usage of Countvectorizer to extract the frequency of features in a text and put it in to a hidden table
+- The hidden table of the frequency of each feature is used to find the correlation betweeen the specific words and impressions & engagement(likes, comments, shares)
 - Collaborating using GitHub

 ## References